dscolby/CausalELM.jl/docs/src/guide/doublemachinelearning.md

 The DoubleMachineLearning constructor takes at least three arguments, an array of covariates, a treatment vector, and an outcome vector.

+!!! tip
     You can also specify the following options: whether the treatment vector is categorical ie not continuous and containing more than two classes, whether to use L2 regularization, the activation function, the validation metric to use when searching for the best number of neurons, the minimum and maximum number of neurons to consider, the number of folds to use for cross validation, the number of iterations to perform cross validation, and the number of neurons to use in the ELM used to learn the function from number of neurons to validation loss.
 These arguments are specified with the following keyword arguments: t\_cat, regularized, activation, validation\_metric, min\_neurons, max\_neurons, folds, iterations, and approximator\_neurons.
 ```julia
 # Create some data with a binary treatment
 X, T, Y =  rand(100, 5), [rand()<0.4 for i in 1:100], rand(100)